 The U.S. professional pest control market was valued at $24.9 billion in 2023 and is projected to reach $42.5 billion by 2032.
 That’s a massive number of homes needing pest control and an even bigger number of potential customers looking for the right service.
 The real question?
 Are you maximizing your contract value and earning the best commissions possible?

-Homeowners don’t want to wake up to a roach in their cereal or a mouse who has made itself comfortable in their pantry.
-The demand for pest control services is going strong,making it one of the most profitable door to door sales industries.
+Homeowners don’t want to wake up to a roach in their cereal or a mouse that has made itself comfortable in their pantry.
+The demand for pest control services is strong, making it one of the most profitable door-to-door sales industries.

 Sales reps often fall into the trap of underselling their service, believing customers won’t pay more.
 However, top-performing reps consistently sell at higher contract values because they build more value, trust, and urgency in their pitch.